ARIA-x/virtualclock/README.md

 This works as expected in a specific setting

 ## Usage
+docker-compose.yaml at the top directory can run every test code in each container. or you can run each test codes with docker-compose.yaml in each directory

+Basically the following three steps is needed to run the virtual clock service.
 - Start MQTT broker.
 - Start the vcserver.
 - Run the simulator with the VClock library